More than just a headache: The real risks of appointing the wrong building control provider

 Relationships are key.

-Developing a positive, long-term relationship with an inspector at the beginning of a construction project provides continuity of expertise and consistency of input across the life of a build.
-In contrast, if an Approved Inspector is only involved at the end of a job, they may not be satisfied with compliance, fail to sign it off, and the task will revert back to the Local Authority (LA).
-This may result in enforcement powers being used to demand a regularisation application, where key elements of the build must be exposed to achieve sign-off.
-The additional financial cost here is compounded by further investment in time and effort.
+Developing a positive, long-term relationship with an inspector at the earliest design stage of a construction project provides continuity of expertise and consistency of input across the life of a build.
+In contrast, if an Approved Inspector isn’t involved early, there may be unresolved issues with compliance, which could ultimately cause costly redesign and delays in completion, and in extreme cases – where matters cannot be resolved – the project may revert to the Local Authority resulting in regularisation applications and enforcement powers being used to ensure compliance, in addition to additional costs, fees and delays.

 While appointing the wrong building control partner might be fraught with problems, the good news is that the converse is also true: choosing the right partner can result in a positive, pragmatic working relationship, where issues are either pre-empted or resolved with minimal delay, costs are kept within original estimates, and, on completion, everyone can be safe in the knowledge that the building is secure and compliant.